CFT 2016 Preseason Previews: Coaching Hot Seat

 The SEC West is the most unforgiving of coaching stops.
 If Malzahn doesn’t turn it around sooner rather than later, he will, fair or not, find himself on the outside of the conference looking in.

-Dana Holgorsen, WEST VIRGINIA
+DANA HOLGORSEN, WEST VIRGINIA

 2015 RECORD: 8-5 overall, 4-5 in Big 12